rafaelspinto/alpha/README.md

 ## Configuration

-The configuration file should be locatedt at ```webapp/configuration.ini``` and must have the following structure :
+The configuration file should be located at ```webapp/configuration.ini``` and must have the following structure :
 ```
 [section]
     key=value